pagkly/Zed/Investopedia3/Who Is Gordon Gekko.md

 Who Is Gordon Gekko?
 ## Who Is Gordon Gekko?

 Gordon Gekko is a fictional character who appears as the villain in the popular 1987 Oliver Stone movie "Wall Street" and its 2010 sequel "Wall Street: Money Never Sleeps."
-The character, a ruthless and wildly wealthy investor and [corporate raider](https://www.investopedia.com/terms/c/corporate-raider.asp), has become a cultural symbol for greed, as epitomized by the famous "Wall Street" quote "Greed is good."
+The character, a ruthless and wildly wealthy investor and [[corporate raider]](https://www.investopedia.com/terms/c/corporate-raider.asp), has become a cultural symbol for greed, as epitomized by the famous "Wall Street" quote "Greed is good."

 ### Key Takeaways